core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 4. Establishing the Common Context part of the Security Context, and providing it to authorized group members during the join process, together with the corresponding Sender Context.

-5. Updating the Gid of its OSCORE groups, upon renewing the respective Security Context.
+5. Updating the Key Generation Number and the Gid of its OSCORE groups, upon renewing the respective Security Context.

 6. Generating and managing Sender IDs within its OSCORE groups, as well as assigning and providing them to new endpoints during the join process, or to current group members upon request of renewal or re-joining.
 This includes ensuring that: